hiepzen/PayME-SDK-IOS/README_EN.md

 ### getSupportedServices()

-Used to identify services that can be paid for by the SDK (electricity, water, tuition...).
+Used to identify services that can be paid by the SDK (electricity, water, tuition...).

 ```swift
 public func getSupportedServices(